hugeandbulk/Cryptography/checksum/readme.md

 Why checksum is used?

 _A checksum is a string of numbers and letters that act as a fingerprint for a file against which later comparisons can be made to detect errors in the data.
 They are important because we use them to check files for integrity_.

+What is the best checksum method?

+_One algorithm, SHA-1, produces a 160-bit checksum and is the best-performing checksum, followed by the 256-bit and 512-bit versions.
+Checksums play an important role in data protection and file security_.